RajkumarSony/MyBookstore/database/readme.txt.txt

 To change the localhost, username, password for connecting to database, change it only one time in www_project/functions/database_functions.php -> db_connect() .
-Simple and fast The base is localhost , root , , www_project
+Simple and fast The base is localhost , root , , mystore

 to connect the admin section, click the name Nghi Le Thanh at the bottom. the name and pass for log in is admin , admin.
 Just to make it simple.